O Brother, Where Bart Thou?: Production

 The Smothers Brothers (Tom and Dick), Peyton Manning, Eli Manning, Cooper Manning and Huell Howser all guest starred as themselves in this episode.
-Jordan Nagai appeared as Charlie, who pretended to be Bart's brother, while Kim Cattrall made her second Simpsons appearance, voicing Bart's imaginary third sister.
-Showrunner Al Jean said having the Smothers Brothers, who sing over the end credits, on the show was "a dream come true".

 The three Mannings recorded their parts in New Orleans under the supervision of The Simpsons writer Tim Long.
 Jean said the staff liked Peyton's work on Saturday Night Live, "and Cooper is really funny, too.
 They were really good [in the episode]."
 Cooper commented on recording the episode: "It took 20 minutes tops.
 I did enjoy the experience. [...]
 You can screw up as much as you want.
 You just do your lines over and over for a couple of takes, then throw some fake laughs in there.
 All three of us doing it at the same time on three different microphones.
 Yeah, I thought it was a lot of fun."

-Nagai, who starred in the animated film Up, recorded his dialogue alongside Nancy Cartwright, the voice of Bart.
+Jordan Nagai appeared as Charlie.
+Nagai, who starred in the animated film Up (which was released the same year this episode premiered), recorded his dialogue alongside Nancy Cartwright, the voice of Bart.
 To date, he is the youngest guest star the show has had, being 9 years old at the time.
 He also holds the distinction of being the first guest star who was born after the show premiered.

+Kim Cattrall voiced Bart's imaginary third sister.
+She previously appeared in the sixteenth season episode "She Used to Be My Girl" as a different character.

+Creator Matt Groening was a fan of Howser's show California's Gold, and the show created a character named Howell Huser for the sixteenth season episode "There's Something About Marrying."
+Howser played himself in this episode because he was delighted by the homage.

+Showrunner Al Jean said having the Smothers Brothers, who sing over the end credits, on the show was "a dream come true."

 John Frink was promoted to executive producer in this episode.